-Last chance: Only a few tickets left to the Winter Party at Galvanize This Friday – TechCrunch
+Last chance: Only a few tickets left to the Winter Party at Galvanize this Friday – TechCrunch

 This is it, startup fans.
-It’s your very last chance to scoop up the few remaining tickets to our 3rd Annual Winter Party at Galvanize — the best Silicon Valley startup soiree bar none.
-If you want to join this fun gathering of 1,000+ likeminded startuppers on February 7, you’d best act quickly.
+It’s your very last chance to scoop up the few remaining tickets to our 3rd Annual Winter Party at Galvanize — the best Silicon Valley startup soiree, bar none.
+If you want to join this fun gathering of 1,000+ like-minded startuppers on February 7, you’d best act quickly.
 Exhibitor tables have long sold out.
 Don’t get left behind — buy your ticket now before they’re gone for good.

 A big shout out to our sponsors Calgary, Uncork Capital, Brex, Galvanize and Snap Fiesta for helping us throw this bash.
 You’re in for an unabashed night of fabulous food, delicious drinks and festive foolishness.
 Time to loosen your collar and network in a relaxed setting with some of the Valley’s brightest entrepreneurs, founders and investors — attendees span the entire startup ecosystem.